Worst. Person. Ever.

 Worst.
 Person.
 Ever. is the fourteenth novel by Douglas Coupland, published in 2013.
 The novel is the story of Raymond Gunt, an offensive and shocking narrator, and his journey from London through Los Angeles to Kiribati, an island in the Pacific Ocean, where he is to work on a reality television show.
-The novel focuses on this character's direct and inflammatory reflections on the world around him, and the characters he meets.
-In an interview with NPR, Coupland stated that the novel was written as an antidote to an "epidemic of earnestness", and that the book was motivated by the question, "Why not just go against a trend and write something that might actually damage a person's soul if they read it?"

 Plot

 Raymond Gunt's journey begins in London, where in a meeting with his ex-wife, Fiona, she offers Raymond a job as a B-Unit cameraman on a reality TV show titled Survival.
 While preparing to leave for this journey, he befriends and hires a homeless man named Neal as an assistant, and prepares himself to deal with a British/American culture clash.

 From this point in the novel, Raymond Gunt's journey is one of offense, crassness, and shock.
-He travels to Hawaii, then to Los Angeles, with each moment of his journey being rife with strife, mostly of his own creation.
+He travels to Hawaii, then to Los Angeles, with each moment of his journey being rife with strife, mostly of his creation.
 The characters reflect on this cultural clash between the United States and Britain, and the trouble they get into because of it.
 Raymond also finds Sarah, his love interest.
 From there, Raymond and Neal leave for Kiribati, after a run-in with the American military.

 Raymond and Neal arrive in Kiribati to begin filming the reality TV series, while the world around them has degraded into a state of turmoil, which may or may not be their fault.
 International incidents play out while the characters explore the island.
-As world events spiral out of control, Raymond, his friends and family react and respond to the world changing around them.
+As world events spiral out of control, Raymond, his friends, and his family react and respond to the world changing around them.